You are here

 - 6,000 student assignments received feedback through WriteAway online tutoring

 - 79,000 interlibrary loans facilitated through Illume interlibrary loan

 - 1,550 collections of previously unavailable content made accessible through Arca digital repository

 Two types of members exist within BC ELN:

-Full members include the libraries of the public post-secondary institutions funded by the Province of British Columbia.
+Full Members include the libraries of the public post-secondary institutions funded by the Province of British Columbia.
 New publicly funded post-secondary institutions are added to this list as necessary.
-Legacy members in this category include Trinity Western University and Yukon College.
+Legacy members in this category include Trinity Western University and Yukon University.

 Membership Benefits and Responsibilities

 Membership in BC ELN includes a number of benefits and responsibilities.
 Please see the pages below for more information:

 - Applying for Associate Membership

 Libraries interested in Associate Membership should contact BC ELN at firstname.lastname@example.org